Stormwater Conservation

 • You can wash your car in the driveway if it drains onto a lawn or garden area.
 Never do this if the water runs into a street or a storm drain.

-• When you wash your car, you must ensure that the area does not drain into the stormwater system, including the street drains.
+• When you wash your car, you must ensure the area does not drain into the stormwater system, including the street drains.

 • If you can’t reasonably avoid washing the car over impervious surfaces (for example, in apartment communities), block off the storm drains and divert the runoff water to the sanitary sewer or a safe recharge area.